 With an e-business, your customers can transact business with you from the comfort of their home or offices.
 This convenience, in most cases, is what attracts many consumers to this e-business.
 The more convenience your brand offers your customers, the more they are likely to do business with you and be advocates for your brand.

 With an e-business, your consumers are not relying on opening hours of your business since they can transact business with you round the clock via your website, app or even your social network channels.

 Easy to Transact Business Internationally

 Now whether your customers are in Australia, China, Antarctica, New York, Singapore or London, they can do business with you online.
-They need not go to your physical office to transact business with you.
+This reduces transaction cost since they need not go to your physical office to transact business with you.